Employment Status & Unions

 Because your privacy rights have been violated

-For any reason that would support a claim of “wrongful discharge ” for the employer having fired you in a way that also would constitute a violation of public policy in the State of Ohio as framed by federal or state statutes or regulations
+For any reason that would support a claim of “wrongful discharge ” for the employer has fired you in a way that also would constitute a violation of public policy in the State of Ohio as framed by federal or state statutes or regulations

 A union contract offers significant benefits for employees covered by its terms.
 Through the process of collective bargaining, a union generally can negotiate terms for its members that would be more favorable than those the individual members likely would be able to negotiate for themselves in one-on-one sessions with the employer.